qerty2006/qerty2006.github.io/_posts/2025-1-19-VideogameComputers.markdown

 Redstone also has its own unique mechanic that we can't utilize as easily in real life; signal strength.
 Unlike real life, signal strength in Minecraft is discrete, and can be read and produced effectively by  redstone components like comparators.
-This means with the right circuitry, people have designed machines using this psuedo-analog signal system to make [MIDI inspired music machines] in Minecraft.
+This means with the right circuitry, people have designed machines using this pseudo-analog signal system to make [MIDI inspired music machines] in Minecraft.